Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Features of the pathology

-Complication If the disease bothered before childbirth, then even the most successful birth act will still cause a complication of the pathology.
-In most patients who develop the disease during pregnancy, the symptoms worsen after childbirth.
+Complication If the disease bothered you before childbirth, then even the most successful birth will still cause complications of the pathology.
+In most patients who developed the disease during pregnancy, symptoms worsen after childbirth.

 Development In the 1st trimester of pregnancy, the disease is diagnosed in 33%,